troglobit/mdnsd/README.md

 Origin & References
 -------------------

-This MDNS-SD implementation was developed by [Jeremie Miller][jeremie] in 2003, originally [announced on the rendezvous-dev][announced] mailing list.
+This mDNS-SD implementation was developed by [Jeremie Miller][jeremie] in 2003, originally [announced on the rendezvous-dev][announced] mailing list.
 It has many forks and has been used by many other applications over the years.